m-njora/portfiolo-backend/README.md

-# My-Portfolio-Application
+# Portfolio-Backend
-My-Portfolio-Application is a basic API built with ruby's Sinatra DSL.
+Portfolio-Backend is a basic API built with ruby's Sinatra DSL.
 This project is a demo that shows the power of the DSL in building server-side applications quickly.
 The application has been built with the MVC design pattern.
 ## Pre-Requisites